 They come with a special “head” at the tip, which is shaped like a pear or a bulb.
 This head will grab any weird things like toys and pull them right out of the drain.

 They are also built with a vinyl covering that protects the porcelain in your toilet bowl from becoming scratched up when spinning the auger.
 We’ve tested and tested and narrowed down the best toilet augers for you to choose from.

 What Does a Toilet Auger Do?
 How Does a Toilet Auger Work?

 A toilet auger has a long, thick metal cable that you insert and work through the pipes in your toilet.
 It has a specially designed bulb head on the end.
 You use a handle and you spin the toilet auger clockwise.
 This spins the cable inside your pipes as the cable works its way down the pipes.

 The bulb head grabs any debris along the insides of your pipes, including the clog, and traps it in the head.
 You then reverse the cable spin and retract the auger cable, which brings the debris up for you to dispose of it.

 Is a Toilet Auger the same as a Snake?

-If you’ve got a toilet to unclog, don’t waste your time with a snake.
+Is a toilet auger better than a snake?
+Let’s put it this way: If you’ve got a toilet to unclog, don’t waste your time with a snake.
 It won’t go deep enough to get the clogs out of the bends in your pipes.